United States balloon pilot badges: United States Army and Air Force

 Due to the aircraft technology advances of the 1940s, balloon aeronautics became militarily obsolete by the 1950s.
-The Airship Pilot Badge was discontinued in 1940 and the Balloon Pilot Badge was discontinued by the nascent U.S. Air Force in the 1950s; however, the slightly modified version of the basic balloon pilot badge is still issued by the U.S. Air Force Auxiliary's Civil Air Patrol.
+The Airship Pilot Badge was discontinued in 1940 and the Balloon Pilot Badge was discontinued by the nascent U.S. Air Force in the 1950s.
+However, a slightly modified version of the basic balloon pilot badge is still issued by the U.S. Air Force Auxiliary's Civil Air Patrol.

 United States Navy

 The Balloon Pilot Insignia (sometimes referred to as the balloon pilot badge, dirigible pilot insignia, or dirigible pilot badge) was a military decoration of the U.S. Navy and U.S. Marine Corps that was issued to those service members who received training and qualification as dirigible pilots.
 The badge first appeared in Navy Uniform Regulations in 1922, during which time the Navy was experimenting with lighter-than-air craft, as opposed to conventional, fixed-wing aircraft.

 The Balloon Pilot Insignia was issued well into the 1970s, with occasional awards, on a case-by-case basis, to the end of the 20th century.
 The 1978 U.S. Navy Uniform Regulations removed the Balloon Pilot Insignia from the authorized list of aviation breast insignia.
 Although the insignia is considered obsolete, it may still be found on various insignia and badge charts promulgated through U.S. Navy instructions and publications.

 The Balloon Pilot Insignia appears as a "half-wing" version of the Naval Aviator Insignia.
 Its design was based on early versions of the Observer Badge.